 Our commission revenue generally represents a percentage of the insurance premium and, to a much lesser extent, commission override payments that insurance carriers pay us for achieving sales volume thresholds or other objectives.
 Commission rates vary by carrier and by the type of plan purchased by a member.
 Commission rates also can vary based upon the amount of time that the policy has been active, with commission rates for individual and family policies typically being higher in the first twelve months of the policy.
 After the first twelve months, commission rates generally decline significantly.
 As a result, if we do not add a sufficient number of members on new policies, our revenue growth will be negatively impacted.
 Individuals, families and small businesses purchasing health insurance through us typically pay their premiums on a monthly basis.
-Insurance carriers typically pay commission payment at the beginning of the policy year.
+Insurance carriers typically pay commissions to us monthly, after they receive the premium payment from the member.
+For certain Medicare health insurance policies, we receive an annual commission payment in the first year after the policy is issued and a monthly commission payment beginning the second year of the policy for up to an additional five years.
 We generally continue to receive the commission payment from the relevant insurance carrier until the health insurance policy is cancelled or we otherwise do not remain the agent on the policy.
-As a result, the majority of our revenue is recurring in nature and, through 2010, has grown in correlation with the growth we have experienced in our membership base.
+As a result, the majority of our commission revenue is recurring in nature.

-Although our membership base grew 6% in the three months ended March 31, 2011 compared to the three months ended March 31, 2010, our individual and family health insurance plan commission revenue was adversely impacted in the three months ended March 31, 2011 due primarily to the reduction in the commission rates that we are paid on new policies as a result of our selling individual and family health insurance plans subsequent to the implementation of the new medical loss ratio requirements beginning in January 2011.
-We define a member as an individual covered by an insurance plan for which we are entitled to receive compensation.
+Although our membership base grew 7% from June 30, 2010 to June 30, 2011, our individual and family health insurance plan commission revenue was adversely impacted in the three and six months ended June 30, 2011 due to the reduction in the commission rates that we are paid on new policies as a result of our selling individual and family health insurance plans subsequent to the implementation of the new medical loss ratio requirements beginning in 2011.